Master of Arts in Urban Affairs

 The Master of Arts (MA) in Urban Affairs is an interdisciplinary degree program focusing on how cities work and the challenges they face, such as economic growth or decline, globalization and immigration, and the impact of the housing market on neighborhood stability.
 The curriculum brings together viewpoints and analytical tools from multiple fields to provide different perspectives on the causes of urban problems and their possible solutions.

-The Urban Affairs program at Loyola is a two-year professional degree focused on training students to assume leadership roles in government, nonprofit organizations, or business.
-Part-time students typically finish in three years.
-Students apply the skills developed in the program and gain work-related experience during internships or capstone policy clinics.
+The Urban Affairs program at Loyola is a professional degree focused on training students to assume technical or leadership roles in government, nonprofit organizations, or business.
+Students develop skills in coursework and gain work-related experience through internships or capstone policy clinics.

 Along with the Master of Public Policy (MPP), the Urban Affairs program is one of two degrees offered within the MUAPP Program of Loyola.
 For additional information explore the full program descriptions or general information.

-Core Courses: perspectives on urban areas (6 credits).
+Core Courses: Disciplinary Perspectives on Urban Areas (6 credits).

 Analytical Tools (9 credits).